 5a) The importance of good nutrition

 Practicing good nutrition is a vital part of living a healthy lifestyle.
 By thoughtfully choosing the foods you put into your body, you’ll look better, think more clearly, and have more energy.
-You’ll also avoid health problems caused by poor eating habits such as:
+You’ll also avoid health problems caused by poor eating habits:

 5b) What good nutrition means to you